The Canaries return to the top flight with a promising young manager in tow. Here's how they'll fare...

 Plucky Norwich came so close to surviving, going down on the final day unhelped by that celebrity fan outburst towards the end of the season…

-To see where FourFourTwo think Norwich City will finish – along with a bespoke two-page preview – get our special new season issue.
+To see where FourFourTwo think Liverpool will finish – along with a bespoke two-page preview – get our special new season issue, which will be out soon.